msealion/raytracer/README.md

 3D worlds and generate images (and potentially generate animations) of said worlds.

+The core foundation of the ray tracer was made with the following reference:
+- J. Buck, _The Ray Tracer Challenge,_ 1st ed., The Pragmatic Programmers, Flower Mound, TX, 2019.

 ## Project Status

 Far from done.
 As of writing, the project is very barebones.
 The remaining core